 This medicine will not stop bronchospasm that has already started.
 Your doctor will give you another medicine to use in case of an acute attack.

 Tiotropium may cause allergic reactions, including anaphylaxis and angioedema.
-Check with your doctor right away if you develop a skin rash, itching, shortness of breath, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs after using this medicine.
+Check with your doctor right away if you develop a skin rash, itching, shortness of breath, trouble breathing, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs after using this medicine.

 This medicine may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
 Paradoxical bronchospasm may be life-threatening.
 Check with your doctor right away if you have coughing, difficulty breathing, shortness of breath, or wheezing after using this medicine.